 Clearing skies but still quite cold.
 Time to roast some chestnuts on an open fire!

 Zone 6 – Northwest

 Fair but chilly for Christmas and the weekend.

 Zone 7 – Southwest

 California, Nevada, Utah, Arizona

-What’s in store for the rest of the winter, January-March 2020?
-Be sure to check out our extended forecast here.
+What’s in store for the rest of the winter, January-March 2022?
+Read our extended forecast here.

 Here’s what we’re predicting for your Christmas and Boxing Day holidays for December 24–27th, 2021: